Lou Albano: Personal life

 In 1953, Albano married his high school sweetheart, Geraldine Tango.
 The marriage lasted 56 years, until his death.
 Albano has been noted by several others for his faithfulness to his wife, a rare characteristic in the on-the-road world of 1970s and 1980s professional wrestling.
 Albano released his autobiography, Often Imitated, Never Duplicated, on July 20, 2008, through his website.
 The book includes a foreword by Cyndi Lauper.
 The other Albano siblings are Vincent, George, Eleanor, and Carl, all of whom became teachers.
 Albano's brother, Carl, taught health for 32 years at Ridgewood High School in Ridgewood, New Jersey, and was head of the Ridgewood High health department from 1974 until 2001.
 Carl's students have noted that he used his brother Lou as an example of the difference between crazy and unique.
-George served as the principal of Lincoln Elementary School in Mount Vernon, New York and often brought Lou in to delight the school's students during their lunch hour.
+George served as the principal of Lincoln Elementary School in Mount Vernon, New York, and often brought Lou in to delight the school's students during their lunch hour.
 Vincent was an art teacher and lived part-time in a lake house in Connecticut.
 Eleanor was a music teacher for preschool students in Connecticut.

 Albano's son, Carl Albano, has been a member of the Putnam County Legislature since 2011.
 During the 1990s, Albano shed 150 pounds (68.0389 kg) following a health scare.
 In May 2005, Albano suffered a heart attack, but later recovered.
 Albano was sent home from the hospital and again began watching his health.
 The song "Captain Lou" by Kimya Dawson is dedicated to him (not to be confused with the 1981 NRBQ song of the same name).

 Death

 Albano died on October 14, 2009, in Westchester County, New York, of a heart attack while residing in hospice care.
 He was 76 years old.
+Albano was buried at Rose Hill Memorial Park in Carmel, New York.